Challenging a Social Security Scotland benefit decision

 Appealing to a tribunal

-Social Security Scotland has 16 working days from receiving your re-determination request to make a decision.
+Social Security Scotland has 12 weeks and one working day from receiving your re-determination request to make a decision.
 After it has looked again at your application and made a decision, if you still don't agree, you can appeal your case.

 You appeal your case at an independent tribunal called the First-tier Tribunal (Social Security Chamber).

-You must appeal within 31 days of being told the result of your re-determination.
+You should appeal within 31 days of being told the result of your re-determination.

 If you miss the 31 day time limit, you may be able to make a late appeal if you’re within one year of the determination.
-You will also need the tribunal’s permission to make a late appeal.
+You'll need the tribunal’s permission to make a late appeal.

 If the re-determination decision isn’t made on time

-If Social Security Scotland doesn't make the re-determination decision within 16 working days, you can appeal to the First-tier Tribunal (Social Security Chamber).
+If Social Security Scotland doesn't make the re-determination decision within 12 weeks and one working day, you can appeal to the First-tier Tribunal (Social Security Chamber).
 Social Security Scotland must write to you and tell you if it hasn't made the decision within the time limit.
 It must tell you about your right to appeal and include a form for you to use if you want to appeal.

 Read more about appealing to the First-tier Tribunal (Social Security Chamber).